nicremo/openllmpix/README.md

 ---

-## The Story
+## Why I Built This

-Tired of juggling between Midjourney, DALL-E, Fal.ai, and a dozen other AI image services?
-Each with their own interface, pricing model, and learning curve?
+I wanted to use **Nano Banana Pro** — Google's insanely good new image model.
+The problem?
+Running it through services like Fal.ai or Higgsfield costs money.
+Not a lot, but it adds up, and it felt unnecessary when Google AI Studio offers free API access.

-**OPENLLMPIX** was born from a simple frustration: there had to be a better way.
+But Google AI Studio's interface?
+Not my thing.

-Instead of locking you into a single provider, OPENLLMPIX gives you **one unified dashboard** to access all major AI image generation APIs.
-Bring your own API keys, switch between providers with a single click, and keep your generation history organized — all without your sensitive credentials ever touching a server.
+So I built **OPENLLMPIX** — a clean, simple dashboard where I can use Nano Banana Pro (and other models) with my own API keys.
+No middleman fees, no clunky UI.
+Just prompt, generate, done.

-This is the **open-source community edition**.
-No accounts, no tracking, no BS.
-Just clone, configure your API keys, and start creating.
+This is the **open-source version** — no accounts, no tracking, no server-side storage.
+Your API keys stay encrypted in your browser, and requests go directly to the providers.

-> **Want the full experience?** Check out [openllmpix.com](https://openllmpix.com) for the hosted version with cloud sync, team collaboration, and optional managed API access.
+> **Want the hosted version?** Check out [openllmpix.com](https://openllmpix.com) for cloud sync, team features, and optional managed API access.

 ---